alukosdev/ccsp/reference/glossary.md

 ## Q

+==- Qualified Security Assessor (QSA)
+QSAs are the independent groups/entities which have been certified by PCI SSC for compliance confirmation in organization procedures.
 ==- Quantum Computing
 A theoretical technology which allows superposition of physical states to increase both computing capacity and encryption keyspace.
 ==-